UT-ADL/autoware_mini_practice/practice_7/README.md

 * subscribe to the lanelet2 map and extract the traffic light locations from the map
 * project traffic lights onto the image and extract the bounding boxes
 * send images to a neural network (model provided) for classification
-* publish the classifiaction results
+* publish the classification results

-Additionally, you will need to add the traffic light-related logic to the local planner.
-It will be up to a local planner to change the speed according to the traffic light status.
-The logic will be similar to a stopping behind the goal point with traffic light status acting as a switch turning the obstacle on or off.
+Additionally, you will need to add additional small node that will process stopping traffic lights as collision points to complement the logic of the existing local planner.

 #### Additional files
-- [launch/practice_7.launch](https://owncloud.ut.ee/owncloud/s/4fgTFDmg3gY7f2j) - a launch file that should run without errors at the end of the practice
+- [launch/practice_7.launch](launch/practice_7.launch) - a launch file that should run without errors at the end of the practice
-- [rviz/practice_7.rviz](https://owncloud.ut.ee/owncloud/s/2DQNsrriTRmRqT9) - RViz config file for visualizing the topics.
+- [rviz/practice_7.rviz](rviz/practice_7.rviz) - RViz config file for visualizing the topics.

 ### Expected outcome